Plutonium-Net/Plutonium-GCDN/STORAGE.md

 - `games/bacon-may-die/storage.html` — the file list (name, type, size, first line), a decoded view of the selected file (an `.ini` as key/value rows, a `.json` pretty-printed), and the raw document.
+- `games/big-flappy-tower-tiny-square/storage.html` — one table per key/value
+  store (key, type, decoded value), the decoded value of the selected key, and the raw document.

 All of them frame the game beside a live panel with Copy, Export `.txt`, Import, Reload and Reset, and all of them listen for the `postMessage` that every write